statebox/tbpt/README.md

 Bi-partite graphs are ubiquitous in mathematics and computer science.

 Matching on a graph is a very natural application (customer ↔ taxi), recommendations, clustering.
 Lots of cool things.

-And, of course, my personal motivation, http://statebox.github.io but more on that later ;^)

-/cc @repatica @epost @whyrusleeping @jbenet @diasdavid
+Statebox uses BPT graphs to specify states and transitions between them.
+A Petri net is a bipartite graph with some extra stuff.

 ## Details